A fiery explosion in a market area in the Dominican Republic kills 3 and injures dozens

 Pura Casilla, the governor of San Cristobal province, told Noticias SIN that the explosion occurred in a commercial area and greatly affected businesses near the town center.

-Firefighters were still battling the blaze on Monday night as authorities ordered people to clear the area, warning that other buildings could collapse.
+Firefighters were still battling the blaze late Monday night, and authorities ordered people to clear the area, warning that other buildings could collapse.

 Government officials arrived on scene, including legislator Franklin Rodríguez, who told local media he was worried about people’s health and safety given the heavy smoke still streaming from several buildings.